anakic/querystorm-docs/New docs/Querying/Databases.md

 ![Connection name](../../Images/connection_name_1.png)

-The script file only stores the connection name, while the actual connection string is stored in the `module.config` file:
+The script file itself only stores the connection name, while the actual connection string is stored in the `module.config` file:

 ![Connection name](../../Images/connection_name_2.png)

-This is done to allow scripts in the same workbook to share connection strings.
+This is done in order to allow scripts in the same workbook to share connection strings.
 This makes it easier to e.g. redirect all scripts from a development database to a production database.

 ### Connection string security